The Danger In Plain Sight

 Look, not everything is "secret sauce" and not all youth soccer clubs are creators.
 The overwhelming majority of clubs are borrowers, appropriators and consumers of publicly available material, and that's really okay.
 But some clubs, like Eagleclaw, not only create a lot of proprietary confidential information, we also rely on proprietary confidential information shared by others with us.
 In Eagleclaw's case, we benefit from access to confidential information provided by our professional club partner, Valencia CF. It is essential to our club that our coaches have access to this information in order to benefit our players.
 It is equally important and required that our coaches maintain the absolute confidentiality of this information and not attempt to take it for their own purposes or to share with a competitor.
 At Eagleclaw, coaches are required to sign a written agreement confirming that they will do those things, and that they will return all proprietary and confidential information when they leave the club.

 In our case, the recent situation was extremely egregious.
 One of our coaches resigned suddenly.
 The resignation caught us by surprise.
 This kind of thing happens all the time in youth soccer, just not so much at our club.
 In the rare case when one of our coaches resigns, we just roll with it.
 Thats business.
 Within 24 hours, social media was confirming the coach joined a competitor youth club.
 Again, this sometimes happens and we move on, even though we might linger a while on the loss of educational investment we've made in that coach.
 Oh well.
 Next coach up, right?!
-However, it was at about this time we learned that within 24 hours prior to his resignation, the coach sent a text message asking a Technical Manager to send him a copy of a document we call a Master Plan For Annual Age-Based Player Learning Objectives.
+However, it was at about this time we learned that within 24 hours prior to his resignation, the coach sent a text message asking a Technical Manager of our Valencia Discovery Program to send him a copy of a document we call a Master Plan For Annual Age-Based Player Learning Objectives.
 Yeah, that's a bit sensitive and confidential!
 We have the text message, so it's a pretty open and shut case.
 Obviously, the coach did not tell the Technical Manager he was planning to resign the next day.
 It appeared to us the coach might have tried to pull a fast one and take confidential information with him to another club.
 Luckily for us, the information was not delivered and disaster was averted on that day.